 Lawrence Kudlow is a CNBC senior contributor.
-He is also the host of "The Larry Kudlow Show," which broadcasts each Saturday on WABC Radio and is syndicated nationally by Citadel Media.
+He was previously host of CNBC's primetime program "The Kudlow Report."

 Kudlow is a nationally syndicated columnist.
 He is a contributing editor of National Review magazine, as well as a columnist and economics editor for National Review Online.
 He is the author of "American Abundance: The New Economic and Moral Prosperity," published by Forbes in January 1998.

 During President Reagan's first term, Kudlow was the associate director for economics and planning, Office of Management and Budget, Executive Office of the President, where he was engaged in the development of the administration's economic and budget policy.

-He is the recipient of numerous awards, including Extraordinary Commitment Award from St. Patrick's Church of Redding, Conn.; Bishop's Humanitarian Award from the Catholic Charities of Brooklyn and Queens; Humanitarian Award from Pregnancy Care Center of New Rochelle, NY; Distinguished Communicator Award from the Brooklyn Diocese; Ambassadors for Mission Award from the Pontifical Mission Societies of the United States.
+He is the recipient of numerous awards, including Extraordinary Commitment Award from St. Patrick's Church of Redding, CT; Bishop's Humanitarian Award from the Catholic Charities of Brooklyn and Queens; Humanitarian Award from Pregnancy Care Center of New Rochelle, NY; Distinguished Communicator Award from the Brooklyn Diocese; Ambassadors for Mission Award from the Pontifical Mission Societies of the United States.

 He was formerly chief economist and senior managing director of Bear Stearns & Company.
-Kudlow started his professional career at the Federal Reserve Bank of New York, where he worked in open market operations and bank supervision.
+Kudlow started his professional career at the Federal Reserve Bank of New York where he worked in open-market operations and bank supervision.

 Kudlow was educated at the University of Rochester and Princeton University's Woodrow Wilson School of Public and International Affairs.

-Follow Larry Kudlow on Twitter @Larry_Kudlow.
+Follow Larry Kudlow on Twitter